fr3qfly/PreviewShowcase/README.md

-# PreviewShowcaseUpdater
+# PreviewShowcase

-PreviewShowcaseUpdater is a command-line tool that updates Swift files containing a VStack with previews by generating and adding new preview structs based on the existing codebase.
+PreviewShowcase is a command-line tool that updates Swift files containing a `LazyVStack` with previews by generating and adding new previews based on the existing codebase.

 ## Installation
 To use PreviewShowcaseUpdater, follow these steps: